 “An employee’s job is to give his or her best work every day.
 A manager’s job is to give the employee a good reason to come back to work tomorrow.” -Liz Ryan

-The pillars of a great organisation begin with great company culture, the perks and benefits and also with good leadership.
-But an organisation is incomplete without its valuable assets, the employees.
-They are your backbone who continuously work hard day in and day out to fulfil the organisation's objectives.
+The pillars of a great organization begin with great company culture, the perks and benefits and also with good leadership.
+But an organization is incomplete without its valuable assets, the employees.
+They are your backbone who continuously work hard day in and day out to fulfill the organization's objectives.

 But when you come to think of it, from where exactly does this employee lifecycle start?
 To understand how employee lifecycle works, you first need to understand what exactly it is.

 What is Employee Lifecycle?

 The employee lifecycle is all about the different stages that an employee goes through during their time at an organization.
 And it is important for every HR team to make the stages more beneficial for the employees.

 Each stage of the employee lifecycle has its own challenges and every organization can work on it to make the process better and improve it.
 It's a gradual process and it does take time.
 But a good employee lifecycle program is more likely to be a positive program that helps your employees to be the best of the best.

 You need to make the lifecycle process more efficient for better recruitment and retention in your organization.
 Now that you have an idea what employee lifecycle is, let us delve into the different stages that comprise the lifecycle.

 The first and foremost step that starts the process of the employee lifecycle is attracting.
 The corporate market has a vast pool of talents out there.
 And attracting the candidates with potential is very important.
 Candidates with massive potential are enthusiastic, thought leaders and actively take part in any project with their innovative ideas.